War on terror: International military support

-Post–9/11 events inside the United States
+Domestic aspects

-A U.S. Immigration and Customs Enforcement helicopter patrols the airspace over New York City.
+A US Immigration and Customs Enforcement helicopter patrols the airspace over New York City.

 In addition to military efforts abroad, in the aftermath of 9/11, the Bush Administration increased domestic efforts to prevent future attacks.
 Various government bureaucracies that handled security and military functions were reorganized.
-A new cabinet-level agency called the United States Department of Homeland Security was created in November 2002 to lead and coordinate the largest reorganization of the U.S. federal government since the consolidation of the armed forces into the Department of Defense.
+A new cabinet-level agency called the United States Department of Homeland Security was created in November 2002 to lead and coordinate the largest reorganization of the US federal government since the consolidation of the armed forces into the Department of Defense.

-The Justice Department launched the National Security Entry-Exit Registration System for certain male non-citizens in the U.S., requiring them to register in person at offices of the Immigration and Naturalization Service.
+The Justice Department launched the National Security Entry-Exit Registration System for certain male non-citizens in the US, requiring them to register in person at offices of the Immigration and Naturalization Service.

 The USA PATRIOT Act of October 2001 dramatically reduces restrictions on law enforcement agencies' ability to search telephone, e-mail communications, medical, financial, and other records; eases restrictions on foreign intelligence gathering within the United States; expands the Secretary of the Treasury's authority to regulate financial transactions, particularly those involving foreign individuals and entities; and broadens the discretion of law enforcement and immigration authorities in detaining and deporting immigrants suspected of terrorism-related acts.
 The act also expanded the definition of terrorism to include domestic terrorism, thus enlarging the number of activities to which the USA PATRIOT Act's expanded law enforcement powers could be applied.
 A new Terrorist Finance Tracking Program monitored the movements of terrorists' financial resources (discontinued after being revealed by The New York Times).
 Global telecommunication usage, including those with no links to terrorism, is being collected and monitored through the NSA electronic surveillance program.
 The Patriot Act is still in effect.

-Political interest groups have stated that these laws remove important restrictions on governmental authority, and are a dangerous encroachment on civil liberties, possible unconstitutional violations of the Fourth Amendment.
+Political interest groups have stated that these laws remove important restrictions on governmental authority and constitute a dangerous encroachment on civil liberties, possibly unconstitutional violations of the Fourth Amendment.
 On 30 July 2003, the American Civil Liberties Union (ACLU) filed the first legal challenge against Section 215 of the Patriot Act, claiming that it allows the FBI to violate a citizen's First Amendment rights, Fourth Amendment rights, and right to due process, by granting the government the right to search a person's business, bookstore, and library records in a terrorist investigation, without disclosing to the individual that records were being searched.
 Also, governing bodies in many communities have passed symbolic resolutions against the act.

 John Walker Lindh was captured as an enemy combatant during the United States' 2001 invasion of Afghanistan.

 In a speech on 9 June 2005, Bush said that the USA PATRIOT Act had been used to bring charges against more than 400 suspects, more than half of whom had been convicted.
 Meanwhile, the ACLU quoted Justice Department figures showing that 7,000 people have complained of abuse of the Act.